-The Alaska Aces won their third ECHL Kelly Cup championship on Monday defeating the Cincinnati Cyclones 4-0 at U.S. Bank Arena in Cincinnati, Ohio to win the series 4 games to 2.
+The Allen Americans won their first-ever ECHL Kelly Cup championship on Sunday defeating the South Carolina Stingrays 6-1 at the Allen Event Center in Allen, Texas to win the series 4 games to 3.

-With the win, Alaska ties the South Carolina Stingrays for the most Kelly Cup title in ECHL history.
-Hampton Roads also won three ECHL championships, winning the Riley Cup in 1991 and 1992 and the Kelly Cup in 1998.
+With the win, Allen becomes the first team since the Idaho Steelheads in 2004 to win the Kelly Cup title in its first season in the ECHL.
 From 1989-96, the ECHL champion was awarded the Riley Cup.
-In the 26-year history of the ECHL, 17 different teams have captured the league title.
+In the 27-year history of the ECHL, 18 different teams have captured the league title.

 The Kelly Cup trophy is named for Patrick J. Kelly, who presents it each year to the postseason champion.
 Kelly was one of the founding fathers of the ECHL and the second inductee into the ECHL Hall of Fame in 2008.
 Kelly served as Commissioner for the league’s first eight seasons and was named Commissioner Emeritus in 1996, a title that he continues to hold.
 Kelly, who celebrated his 61st season in hockey in 2013-14, coached 1,900 career games and had 935 wins.
 Kelly coached in the Eastern Hockey League, the Southern Hockey League and the National Hockey League where he was the only coach to ever lead the Colorado Rockies to the Stanley Cup Playoffs.